itsMeBishal001/itsMeBishal001/README.md

 ## Introduction

 Hello! 👋 I'm Bishal, a passionate frontend developer with a keen eye for creating stunning user interfaces and seamless user experiences.
-My expertise lies in React.js, Redux, JavaScript, and TailwindCSS.
+My expertise lies in React.js, Redux, JavaScript, and Tailwind CSS.

 ## Projects